 Since launching in March 2021, we have collected dozens of stories, met amazing change leaders and held a Story Jam in honor of Public Service Recognition Week.
 And we are just getting started!

-Our goal is to continue to gather your stories and lessons learned and distill them into learnings and actions that will help our whole community become better at change.
+Our goal is to continue gathering your stories and lessons learned and distill them into insights and actions that will help our whole community become better at change.

 Individual Storyteller Video Clips

 Amy Fong, a Statistician at the Department of Labor Office of Disability Employment Policy, showed us the power in vulnerability.
 Her story from her time at the Department of Transportation’s Federal Transit Administration, where she managed programs that support tribal transit, celebrated the benefits of perseverance and patience in pursuit of racial equality.

 End-user experience is the main concern for Anne Shepherd, Associate Chief Information Officer for User and Network Services at the IRS.
 In her story, Anne introduced us to Winnie the Chatbot, AI technology created for the internal IRS technology helpdesk employees to assist in workload management.
 Winnie’s dramatic journey from suspect to celebrated team member will leave you inspired.

 Our event kicked off with award-winning 3rd generation magician and mentalist Dennis Watkins, who told how he recaptured the wonder of magic for himself and his audiences through his virtual magic shows after COVID made the art of live performances disappear.

 COVID’s impact on Judith Zawatsky, Assistant Commissioner for the Office of Systems Management within GSA’s Federal Acquisition Service, was profound.
 Her revelations about motivation, collaboration, and output have changed her definition of what it means to lead an effective team.